What are e-Fuels?

 THE WORLD'S FIRST 100% ELECTRIC PILOT BOAT

-With a 200kW electric motor powered by six onboard batteries, the e-Maguelonne is the world's first 100% electric pilot boat.
-Inaugurated in 2021, it is now operated among the pilot vessels of the commercial port of Sète-Frontignan.
-The conversion of this historically thermal pilot boat provides the maritime industry with an opportunity to take another step toward decarbonizing port activities.
+With a 200kW electric motor powered by 6 onboard batteries, the e-Maguelonne is the world's first 100% electric pilot boat.
+Inaugurated in 2021, it is currently operated by the pilot vessels of the commercial port of Sète-Frontignan.
+The transformation of this pilot boat, which was initially powered by a combustion engine, gives the maritime industry the opportunity to take a further step towards decarbonising port activities.

 WIND-POWERED MARITIME TRANSPORT